daed/laverna/README.md

 * Download 64-bit: https://github.com/Laverna/laverna/releases/download/0.7.51/laverna-0.7.51-linux-x64.zip
 * Download 32-bit: https://github.com/Laverna/laverna/releases/download/0.7.51/laverna-0.7.51-linux-ia32.zip

+### Post installation

+Go to the directory you unzipped laverna and rename the file at resources/app/laverna-server/env.example to env.
+Edit that file and add a long random string of characters to JWT_SECRET.
+You should now be able to run the laverna executable.

 #### Arch Linux (or derived distributions)

 * Install the package [hosted here](https://aur.archlinux.org/packages/laverna/).
 Once installed, run: `$ pacaur -S laverna`